klaviyo/klaviyo-swift-sdk/README.md

     }
 ```

-If your user taps on the notification this will be tracked back to Klaviyo as open assuming you have implemented the tracking changes discussed above.
+If your user taps on the notification this will be tracked back to Klaviyo as an "Opened Push" event assuming you have implemented the tracking changes discussed above.

 ## Authors